 So Tom's life went along quite well.
 By day he begged, and by night he listened to Father Andrew's tales and legends about giants and fairies, and kings and princes.
 His head was full of these wonderful things, and he dreamed of seeing a real prince, with his own eyes.
 He often read the priest's old books, and his dreams and reading worked some changes in him by-and-by.
 His dream-people were so fine that he wished to be clean and better dressed.
 He began to wash himself sometimes in the Thames.

-By-and-by Tom's reading and dreaming about princes' life had such a strong effect on him that he began to ACT the prince, unconsciously.
+By-and-by Tom's reading and dreaming about princes' life had such a strong effect on him that he began to act the prince, unconsciously.
 His speech and manners became ceremonious and courtly to everybody's admiration and amusement.
 Tom's influence among young people began to grow.
 He seemed to know so much! and he could do and say such marvellous things! and he was so wise!
-Now grown people brought their problems to Tom, and were often astonished at the wisdom of his decisions.
-In fact he was a hero to all who knew him except his own family who saw nothing in him.
+Even old people asked him for an advice.